subugoe/oauni/README.md

-# oa-german-inst
+# OA shares of German research institutions

-OASE-OAUNI collaboration on the open access status of the publication output of German research institutions (universities, non-university research institutes, and federal and state institutions).
+This study is a collaboration of BMBF-funded projects OASE and OAUNI on the open access status of the publication output of German research institutions (universities, non-university research institutes, and federal and state institutions).

+## Research Questions

 The goal is to answer the three research questions